gcepinska/Web-Portfolio/README.md

 # Web-Portfolio
-My very first web project ! 🎈🎉😊
+My very first Website ! 🎈🎉😊

 It's my portfolio with all previous professional work as a construction engineer and Project Manager.